AkinAD/ExMech/README.md

 To add to your story, you can use the following buttons found under 'Create Event':

-Add Text: Add custom text to your story.
+-Add Text: Add custom text to your story.
-Add Pause: Add a pause duration to your story.
+-Add Pause: Add a pause duration to your story.
-Add User-Input: (Phil can explain this)
+-Add User-Input: Add an event in the story which asks the user for a button input.
-Add Sound: Select a .wav file to add it to your story.
+-Add Sound: Select a .wav file to add it to your story.

-Set Braille Pins: Set the pins of a specific cell to an 8 character sequence of your choice.
+-Set Braille Pins: Set the pins of a specific cell to an 8 character sequence of your choice.
 You can enter any char from a-z or write your own custom sequence.
-Set Braille Word: Set braille to display a string of your choice.
+-Set Braille Word: Set braille to display a string of your choice.
-Clear Braille: Clear the pins of a specific cell.
+-Clear Braille: Clear the pins of a specific cell.

-Reset Button: Reset the action listeners of all of the buttons.
+-Reset Button: Reset the action listeners of all of the buttons.

-Remove: Remove the selected element in the story.
+-Remove: Remove the selected element in the story.

 ### Audio Recording